 She was sent to physical therapy to try a conservative approach.
 The podiatrist wrote me specific instructions to perform electrical stimulation to the ABH to try to pull the toe back into a normal position.
 This was several years ago before I gave any thought to targeting the muscle with specific exercises other than simple toe spreading.

 After a short course of therapy the patient decided that she was getting enough relief from her symptoms from the muscle retraining that she went out and bought a portable electrical stimulation unit to use at home.
 I didn’t see a significant change in the positioning of her toe during that time so I’m not certain the potential for reversing a hallux valgus deformity through muscle strengthening.
 The treatment however was effective enough to reduce the associated pain.

 Now I wonder if ABH strengthening interventions were started early enough, how many of these cases would be preventable?

 Exercises For Foot Strength

 The most important part of regaining the ability to spread your toes is building the connection between your brain the the muscles in your feet that need to activate.
-As long as you concentrate on the movement, and actively try to get your toes to separate, you will be building strength.
+Even when there isn’t much observable movement, simply concentrating on the movement and trying to make the toes separate can assist in building strength.